Grouped Frequency Tables

 This deep dive covers Grouped Frequency Tables within Frequency Tables for GCSE Mathematics.
 Revise Frequency Tables in Statistics for GCSE Mathematics with 11 exam-style questions and 20 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 7 in this topic.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 4 of 8 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position